-As a beginner, Tai Chi can be perceived as something quite simple.
-Yet the emphasis on achieving the correct posture whilst relaxing the body and breathing deeply can be quite difficult at first.
+As beginners Tai Chi can be seen as simple, yet aligning the correct posture whilst relaxing the body and breathing deeply can be quite difficult.
 As soon as you concentrate on dropping your shoulders, your lower back closes.
 Ok, try again.... as you drop your shoulders your breathing reverts to upper chest breathing.
 Hmmm, try again.....
 Concentrate on deep belly breathing and your shoulder muscles become tense.
 The focus on details can be immense and a bit overwhelming.
 The goal is to have your body, mind and breathing as one unit, working together naturally and smoothly.

 |Feet||There are many different ways to balance the weight on your feet.
 Overall aim for a solid equal connection on the three balls of the feet; two at the front and one at the heel.
 Weight centred or weight slightly back.|

 |Ankles||Central and straight.
 Avoid the ankles rolling in, remedy this by opening outwardly without changing the feet position.|

 |Knees||Knees bent slightly with a springiness, sitting over the centre of the foot / shoe laces (sometimes called over the arch).
 Not past the toes, nor locked straight.|